fennecstudio/x-tkn-js/README.md

 The `redeemToken` method returns a `token` object for the specified token id and is used for limited use tokens.
 Calling this method will increment the token's `use` count.
 - If the token is expired, it will return `null`.
-- If the token has reached it's maximum uses, it will return `null`.
+- If the token has reached its maximum uses, it will return `null`.
 - If the token has been revoked, it will return `null`.
 - If the short code is provided but does not match the one assigned to the token, it will return `null`.